Lifelong Learning with Friends

 Emily Yisa has 10 years of experience working with individuals with IDDs.
 She has volunteered and taught classes through UT’s Informal Classes for adults with IDDs.
 She started a book club for adults with Down syndrome through DSACT in 2013 and continues to facilitate it today.
 Emily taught life skills for 6 years at Crockett Early College High School.
 In 2017 Emily received her 200 hour yoga certification.
 Emily is excited to combine her love of yoga and her passion of working with individuals with IDDs!

-Lucy Gross, Program Director for Lifelong Learning With Friends, is a practicing social worker with over eleven years of experience working with adults with disabilities.
+Lucy Gross is a practicing social worker with over eleven years of experience working with adults with disabilities.
 She co-founded SAGE Studio, a studio and gallery for Texas-based artists with intellectual and developmental disabilities in Austin.
-She currently works at AISD’s Go Project, a transitional program for special education students ages 18–22, and as the Program Director for Lifelong Learning With Friends.
+She currently works at AISD’s Go Project, a transitional program for special education students ages 18–22, and as the Program Director for Lifelong Learning with Friends.
 She earned her undergraduate degree at Emerson College and her master’s of social work at Texas State University.

 Haity Yu Qin